Comet Chasing in January

 Comet chasing is the visual observation of telescopic comets.
 Jump to: Observing synopses Summary data Buy me a Coffee

-This month there is one comet visible in binoculars, one visible in small telescopes, and two visible in 6-inch or larger telescopes (from a dark site).
+This month there is one comet visible in binoculars, and one visible in 6-inch or larger telescopes (from a dark site).
 See the Observing Synopses for which comets are visible from your latitude, the best dates and the time of night.

 C/2023 A3 (Tsuchinshan-ATLAS) was very impressive in October.
-Although forgotten by the media, it remains a very nice telescopic comet throughout the month.
-If this was as good as it would get, we would still be highlighting it.
-See below for observing details, as well as the video above.
+Although fading, it remains a bright telescopic comet throughout the month.

 333P/LINEAR is a periodic comet that passes within 1.1 AU of the Sun every 8.7 years, most recently on November 29th.
 It will pass withing 0.5 AU of the Earth in early December, when it will reach maximum brightness of 11.5.